 If the key criteria GOAT is the number of Super Bowl wins, Tom Brady wins.
 No question.
 If that’s the case, Terry Bradshaw won one less Super Bowl, should he not be in the picture even though he threw a total of 212 touchdowns and 210 interceptions?
 Anyway, arguing Tom is the best QB of all time sometimes excludes the narrative of how good Bill Bellichick is as a GM, coach and strategist.
 In other words, some say that Bill is the greatest coach of all time.
 If that’s true, how much has Tom benefited from Bill’s genius?
 I wonder how many titles Aaron would have if he played for Bill instead of Mike?
 That might be a good indication of the true value of Aaron Rodgers.

 Would I honestly say Aaron Rodgers is the greatest of all time because of his stellar TD to interception ratio?
 No, that’s just one piece when evaluating the GOAT.
-Has he won as many Super Bowls as Tom Brady?
+Has he won as many Super Bowls as Tom Brady or Joe Montana?
 No. As students of the game realize, this is an ultimate team game and there’s so many variables that would go into this final analysis.
 If someone only wins one Super Bowl, can they be considered the greatest or among the greatest?
 Perhaps among the greatest but not the greatest.
-Indeed, the amount of championships is a critical piece of the equation along with the TD to interception ratio, QB ranking, total yardage, etc. Regardless, I would say at this point of his career he’s in the top five or six.
+Indeed, the amount of championships is a critical piece of the equation along with the TD to interception ratio, QB ranking, total yardage, etc. Regardless, I would say at this point of his career he’s in the top six if not top five.
 If he wins another Super Bowl and continues to win while being incredibly accurate and competes at a high level, one could certainly make that case he’s the best of all time or on the Mount Rushmore of best quarterbacks of all time.